Last updated 4th June 2025

 Difficulty concentrating

-If you are experiencing any of these signs on a regular basis please speak to your doctor for further advice.
+If you are experiencing any of these signs on a regular basis you should speak to your doctor for further advice.

 What you can do to deal with stress